 Where to Stay in Key West

 Key West is wonderful for finding unique places to stay for any range of budget.
 We’ve enjoyed staying in some beautiful hotels (loved both the Laureate Hotel and Marker Resorts) but there are budget friendly options too, including vintage bed and breakfasts.
+An option like staying at the Laureate Hotel can be budget friendly because it’s so spacious and can be shared accommodations (it’s an all-suites hotel).
+Staying at the Marker Resort or similar is lovely, but not what we’d consider budget friendly.

 The best way to find budget accommodations in Key West, or any of the Florida Keys, is to plan in advance.
 The trend of getting great last minute deals has passed, especially in a destination like the Florida Keys, so proper planning is much more important now.